albertlee64/MSDS451_Financial_Engineering_Term_Project_Checkpoint_C/README.md

 # AI Usage

 Parts of this repository (research framing, code scaffolding, doc text, and refactoring) were assisted by an AI coding assistant.
-All outputs were reviewed and edited by human maintainers.

 # MIT License